tjuuljensen/ride-windows/README.md

 The logging is done using PowerShell `Start-Transcript` cmdlet, which writes extra information about current environment (date, machine and user name, command used for execution etc.) to the beginning of the file and logs both standard output and standard error streams.

+### Using INI files

+You can load personal settings to the script using an INI file with certain parameters.

 ## Maintaining own forks

 The easiest way to customize the script settings it is to create your own preset and, if needed, your own tweak scripts as described above.
 For easy start, you can base the modifications on the *default.cmd* and *default.preset* and maintain just that.
 If you choose to fork the script anyway, you don't need to comment or remove the actual functions in *Win10.psm1*, because if they are not called, they are not used.